 I just randomly came across this berry, while researching some stuff on sugar.
 I had read that the miracle berry makes sour foods taste sweet and it’s like magic.
-It somehow keeps the taste bud I was curious enough to order some and try it.
+I was curious enough to order some and try it.
 I wasn’t expecting much, figured it was just a lot of hype, but still curious.
 I popped one, chewed it up and went straight for the lemon (might as well go hard).
 Hesitant and expecting the sourness…BAM! it was the sweetest lemon I ever had, not in the least bit sour.
 It actually worked.
 I basically stared trying every fruit in the kitchen.
 They were all unbelievably sweet…the best version of the particular fruit I ever had.

 The effects from the miracle berry lasts for about a half hour.
 But damn, that was an interesting half hour (Don’t take much to get me excited).
 Let’s find out more about this berry.

 What is the Miracle Berry?

 The miracle berry is the fruit of a plant known scientifically as Synsepalum dulcificum, and is native to West Africa [1, 2].
 The berry itself is red (kinda like a cranberry), about 2 cm in length and contains a single seed.
 It was first discovered in West Africa by Chevalier des Marchais, during a 1725 excursion, while he was looking for different types of fruit on the continent.